chibui191/dsc-project-template/README.md

 Convolutional Neural Networks have proved to be highly accurate with Image Recognition tasks, partly due to its resemblence of nature.

 David H. Hubel and Torsten Wiesel's experiments on cats (in 1958 and 1959), and on monkeys a few years later has led them to discover some crucial insights into the structure of the visual cortex:
 - They found out that many neurons in the visual cortex have a small ***local receptive field*** (which means they only react to visual stimuli in a limited region of the visual field).
-The receptive fields of different neurons may overlap, and together they tile the whole visual field.
+The receptive fields of different neurons may overlap, they work together to create the whole visual field.
-- In addition, some neurons react only to images of horizontal lines, while others react to lines with different orientations (two neurons with the same receptive field might detect different line orientations).
+- In addition, some neurons react only to images of horizontal lines, while others react to lines with other orientations (two neurons with the same receptive field might detect different line orientations).

 These studies of the visual cortex had inspired the **neocognitron** in the 80s, which gradually evolved into modern **convolutional neural networks**.